CodeYourFuture/curriculum/org-cyf-guides/content/contributing/minutes/index.md

 * Sally: Think of a rubric for demo assessment.
 * Sally: Try to chat to someone at GitHub about rate limits.
+* Ali: Write up requirements "spectrum" into a doc for discussion
 * Ali: Write up projects in the Piscine repo
 * Daniel: Finish off Piscine project